carbon-design-system/carbon-web-components/src/coding-conventions.md

 ## Private properties

-This codebase tends to make all component class/instance propereties `private` unless they serve API purpose.
+This codebase tends to make all component class/instance properties `private` unless they serve API purpose.
 This codebase makes some of them `protected` to support inherited components.